PTI workers congregate at Banigala after arrest warrant issued for Imran over remarks against judge, officials

 “Imported government and puppets keep in mind that the public backlash to any kind of unnecessary campaign will be too strong to bear, better stay behind the red line in your time,” warned former National Assembly deputy speaker Qasim Suri.

-PTI Vice President Fawad Chaudhry said the arrest warrant issuance was a very unneeded step and there was no need for the entire situation created.
+PTI Vice President Fawad Chaudhry said the arrest warrant was a “needless measure”.

-PTI leader Murad Saeed claimed that a prisoner van had arrived at Imran Khan Chowk, in a video message from Bani Gala.
-He called on party supporters in Islamabad to reach Bani Gala and said Imran was the PTI’s “red line”.
+PTI leader Murad Saeed, in a video message from Banigala, claimed that a prisoner van had arrived at Imran Khan Chowk.
+He called on party supporters in Islamabad to reach the party chairman’s residence, adding that Imran was the PTI’s “red line”.

 Imran submits affidavit to IHC in contempt case